apache/polaris/docs/access-control.md

     - The Data administrator roles grant full administrative rights to the Silver zone catalog and Gold zone catalog.

-- **Mark:** A data scientist who uses Snowflake AI services to interact with Polaris.
+- **Mark:** A data scientist who uses trains models with data managed by Polaris.

     - Alice has created a service principal for Mark.
 It has been granted the Data_scientist principal role, which in turn has